-- (g) Residence hall suspension or termination.
+- ceeding.
+This may take the form of monetary reimbursement, appropriate service, or other compensation. - (g) Residence hall suspension or termination.
 Removal from a residence hall for a specified period or permanently.
 Conditions may be imposed before a student is permitted to return to a residence hall. - (h) Trespass or restriction.
-A student may be restricted from any or all college premises and/or college-sponsored activities based on a violation. - (3) More than one of the disciplinary terms and conditions listed above may be imposed for any single violation. - (4) If a student withdraws from the college or fails to reenroll before completing a disciplinary sanction or condition, the disciplinary sanction or condition must be completed either prior to or upon the student's reenrollment, depending on the nature of the sanction, condition, and/or the underlying violation.
+A student may be restricted from any or all college premises and/or college-sponsored activities based on a violation. - (7) More than one of the disciplinary terms and conditions listed above may be imposed for any single violation. - (8) If a student withdraws from the college or fails to reenroll before completing a disciplinary sanction or condition, the disciplinary sanction or condition must be completed either prior to or upon the student's reenrollment, depending on the nature of the sanction, condition, and/or the underlying violation.
 Completion of disciplinary sanctions and conditions may be considered in petitions for readmission to the college.